 Google’s not without its own employment and HR’s struggles, which is why Google’s approach is to do what I say not as I do.
 Earlier this year the Department of Labor filed a discrimination lawsuit in April.
 In simple terms, Google wouldn’t provide the requested information to the OFCCP during a routine audit in 2014.

 Earlier reports of Hire by the media created a panic as they reported employers who have access to candidate browser history.
 That is not the case.
 However, I do believe that Google does have plans to use candidate search history data offering employers reporting and information as a future premium service removing candidate names and identification.
-The search history combined with email and applications will provide employers and recruiting teams information into job seeker employment habits that are missing.I am a firm believer that every recruiting team should use Google Analytics data as a starting… Click To Tweet
+The search history combined with email and applications will provide employers and recruiting teams information into job seeker employment habits that are missing.I am a firm believer that every recruiting team should use Google Analytics data as a starting point for their digital talent acquisition strategies.
+Click To Tweet

 The War for Business to Business Technologies, Including Human Resources

 The launch offer Hire is for two reasons 1) data 2) market share.
 The acquisition of LinkedIn by Microsoft which includes training and learning platform Lyndia.com has created a struggle for power between three different organizations that include Google, Microsoft, and Facebook.
 Facebook and Microsoft are opposing forces with Facebook focused on personal data and information and Microsoft which is focused on professional.
 Google is positioned in the middle offering a wider scope of customers that are personal and professional.
 Their AdWords products and business listings have grown and provide them a large sales funnel to grow in different areas including the B2B technology space.